brianhalpin/WallapopTechTest/README.md

 ## Features Implemented

-* **Hero List Display:** Fetches and displays a list of Marvel characters in a `UITableView`.
+* **Hero Detail View:** Navigates to a SwiftUI view showing more details (name, image, description) for a selected hero.
+Data is passed from the list, avoiding an additional network request.
 * **Infinite Scrolling / Pagination:** Automatically fetches the next batch of heroes when the user scrolls near the bottom of the list.
 Logic is handled within the `ListHeroesViewModel`.
-* **Hero Detail View:** Navigates to a SwiftUI view showing more details (name, image, description) for a selected hero.
-Data is passed from the list, avoiding an additional network request.
 * **Search Functionality:** Includes a `UISearchController` allowing users to filter the list of heroes by name.
 Filtering logic is debounced and handled within the `ListHeroesViewModel`.

 ## Code Quality & Conventions